top of page

 The Kitchen Classroom: How to Challenge Kids in Math While Baking

 Have you ever noticed how math problems always pop up when baking?
-From measuring ingredients to adjusting batches, every step in the process can involve some form of math.
-When you bake with kids, the kitchen becomes a classroom and they get to practice the math they are learning in school, sometimes without even knowing it!
+From measuring ingredients to adjusting batches, there's always some form of math involved.
+When kids are in the kitchen, regardless of their age, it's a great time to practice math skills.

 Measurement Conversions